Why Weak Men Want Submissive Women

 I couldn’t get on board with the nonsense.

 First of all, the references to submission in “a relationship” were inaccurate.
 Though I am not religious, even I know that the Bible specifically references “wife” and “husband” when it instructs on submission.
 This fact automatically rules out all those wanna be the boss baby daddy knucklehead types who think that all females should categorically submit to all males.
-For those women that ascribe to the doctrine of submission by females, be sure that you limit your submission to the one man that steps up and makes you his wife.
+For those women that ascribe to the doctrine of female submission, be sure that you limit your submission to the one man that steps up and makes you his wife.

-However, submission is not something I advocate for women at all.
+However, female submission is not something I advocate for women at all.
 I heard from several men and women online and offline that perhaps I was looking at the whole thing wrong, that submission wasn’t always negative, and that it means that a couple is cooperating.
 In reality the words “cooperation” and “submission” have two entirely different meanings:

 Submission: (1) the act of submitting, yielding, or surrendering; (2) the quality or condition of being submissive; resignation; obedience; meekness; (3) the act of submitting to the authority or control of another: “Oppression that cannot be overcome does not give rise to revolt but to submission” (Simone Weil); (4) the condition of having submitted to the power of someone else; (5) the condition of being submissive, humble, or compliant.